 7. Bluff Oyster

-New Zealand cuisine is not only famous for its variety of seafood but also remarkable for its grilling and baking dishes.
-And these Kiwis love meat, indeed.
-Let’s take a look at some outstanding meat-based dishes that you can only try in New Zealand.
+New Zealand cuisine is not only famous for its variety of seafood but also remarkable for its grilling and baking dishes made from several kinds of meat.
+So let’s take a look at these outstanding dishes that you can only try in New Zealand.

 8. Hāngī

-However, since this process will take about seven hours or more, you can now only find the Hangi in some specific restaurants or during the cultural tour.
+However, since this process will take about seven hours or more, you can now only find it in some specific restaurants or during the cultural tour.
 And it’s now covered in aluminum foil and steel basket rather than the traditional flax leaves.

 9. Meat Pies